triver97/Machine-Learning/README.md

 # Machine-Learning
-Compilation of machine learning theory and projects
+Compilation of machine learning concepts and projects